Sjouke91/notebook-client/README.md

-# Hi there, thanks for visiting my Notebook project!
+# Hi there, thank you for visiting my Notebook project!

 ## What this app is about